Antisemitism in Russia: History

-Since the mid-2000s incorporation of antisemitic discourse into the platforms and speeches of nationalist political movements in Russia has been reported by human rights monitors in Russia as well as in the press.
+Since the mid-2000s, incorporation of antisemitic discourse into the platforms and speeches of nationalist political movements in Russia has been reported by human rights monitors in Russia as well as in the press.
 Antisemitic slogans and rhetoric in public demonstrations are frequently reported, most of them attributed to nationalist parties and political groups such as "Rusoslav Orthodox".
-Former member of the Duma Vladimir Zhirinovsky was known for antisemitic speeches.
+The late member of the Duma Vladimir Zhirinovsky was known for antisemitic speeches.

 In 2001, 98 United States Senators penned a letter to President Putin, expressing concern about popular antisemitism, radical extremists (such as former Klansman and Grand Wizard David Duke) in the Russian Federation.

-In January 2005 a group of twenty members of the Duma published a statement accusing Jews of being anti-Christian, inhumane, committing ritual murder and that "the entire democratic world today is under the financial and political control of international Jewry".
+In January 2005, a group of twenty members of the Duma published a statement accusing Jews of being anti-Christian, inhumane, committing ritual murder and that "the entire democratic world today is under the financial and political control of international Jewry".

-On June 9, 2005, Russian Orthodox Patriarch Alexei II addressed the international conference of the Organization for Security and Co-operation in Europe in Cordoba, Spain, to declare that the Russian Orthodox Church shares concerns over "incidents of antisemitism, xenophobia and other forms of racism".
-He described antisemitism, as "one of the more radical expression of misanthropy and racism", and said its perpetrators included “public figures, publicists, and the leaders of radical organizations".
+On 9 June 2005, Russian Orthodox Patriarch Alexei II addressed the international conference of the Organization for Security and Co-operation in Europe in Cordoba, Spain, to declare that the Russian Orthodox Church shares concerns over "incidents of antisemitism, xenophobia and other forms of racism".
+He described antisemitism, as "one of the more radical expression of misanthropy and racism", and said its perpetrators included "public figures, publicists, and the leaders of radical organizations".

-For example, the February 23, 2006 rally celebrating “Defenders of the Fatherland Day”, a yearly tribute to war veterans, according to the newspaper Kommersant, marchers flourished signs with messages including "Zhids!
-Stop drinking Russian blood!", “White State!", and "Russian Government for Russia".
+For example, at the 23 February 2006 rally celebrating the Soviet Defenders of the Fatherland Day, a yearly tribute to war veterans, according to the newspaper Kommersant, marchers flourished signs with messages including "Zhyds!
+Stop drinking Russian blood!", "White State!", and "Russian Government for Russia".

-In May 2014, Russian President Vladimir Putin signed a law that made it illegal to deny holocaust and denial of Nazi crimes.
-It also made portrayal of Nazis as heroes a criminal offence.
+In May 2014, Russian President Vladimir Putin signed a law that made it illegal to deny the Holocaust and other Nazi war crimes.
+It also made the portrayal of Nazis as heroes a criminal offence.

-In 2019, Ilya Yablogov wrote that many Russians were keen on antisemitic conspiracy theories in 1990s but it declined after 2000 and many high-ranking officials were forced to apologize for the antisemitic behavior.
+In 2019, Ilya Yablogov wrote that many Russians were keen on antisemitic conspiracy theories in the 1990s, but it declined after 2000 and many high-ranking officials were forced to apologize for the antisemitic behavior.

 The 2019 Pew Research poll found that 18% of Russians held unfavorable views of Jews, the number has dropped from 34% in 2009.

-During the onset of Russian-Ukraine war, some Russian officials were accused of using antisemitism in their hostile rhetoric towards Ukraine.
+Since the Russian invasion of Ukraine in 2022, some Russian officials were accused of antisemitism by Western governments think tanks in the form of unsubstantiated Nazi comparisons in their hostile rhetoric against Ukraine.

+Since 2020 there were between 1 and 5 convictions for vandalism motivated by antisemitism.
+There were no convictions for antisemitic violence in the same period according to SOVA Center data.

+According to a report by Tel Aviv University antisemitic tropes were present in the official discourse.
+The report noted antisemitic rhetoric of Alexander Dugin.

+The Anti-Defamation League reported a significant increase in antisemitic attitudes within Russian society in 2024.
+The percentage of respondents who agreed with the majority of antisemitic stereotypes rose from 26% in 2023 to 62% in 2024.